On this page |

 -

-Click Animate on the left toolbar or press Enter in the viewport.
+Click Animate on the left toolbar.

 Extract data from a packed folder structure ¶

-You can use the Unpack Folder SOP or Packed Folder Split SOP to extract data from a packed folder structure.
-In this example, we use the Unpack Folder SOP to extract a rig from the scene.
+In this example, we use the Unpack Folder SOP to extract a rig from the scene:

-In the Unpack Folder SOP, set Extract Pattern to /character1.char/base.rig
+In the Unpack Folder SOP, set Extract Pattern to /character1.char/Base.rig

-to extract the rig from the character1
+to extract the rig from the character1 container.

 Warning